Frequently Asked Questions

 If your scores have not yet shown up in your application there are two things you can do.
 You can contact the program to which you have applied and let them know that your scores are still showing pending.
 The program will be able to open your application and match the scores if they were not automatically matched already.
 You can also check with ETS to make sure that you sent the scores using the correct university code.
 Please allow 2-4 weeks for scores to be officially reported to Rice.

-Typically, yes.
-Consult with your program of interest for details.
+Typically, applicants are able to submit TOEFL/IELTS after the deadline.
+Consult with your program of application for details.

 Students with a degree from a university where English is the official language are exempt from submitting TOEFL/IELTS scores.
 Consult with your program of interest for details.